json-schema-org/website/pages/blog/posts/oracle-case-study.md

 excerpt: ""
 ---

 As modern multi-model databases increasingly support JSON, it's time to explore what role [JSON schema](https://json-schema.org/) will play.
-In this post, we'll dive into the newly developed ["Database Vocabulary"](https://github.com/json-schema-org/vocab-database/blob/main/database.md), a proposal to the official JSON schema specification developed by Oracle (with inputs from the MySQL and PostgreSQL teams).
+In this post, we'll dive into the newly developed ["Database Vocabulary"](https://github.com/json-schema-org/vocab-database/blob/main/database.md), a proposed extension to the official JSON schema specification, developed by Oracle (with inputs from the MySQL and PostgreSQL teams).
 This vocabulary addresses key database tasks, including validation, type coercion/casting, and metadata preservation, making it easier to manage JSON in databases effectively and bridging the gap with existing relational data.
 Regardless of whether you are a JSON developer or a relational model developer, you'll learn something reading this post!

 Oracle Database 23ai fully implements this new vocabulary and we'll describe not only the concepts but we'll also see real-world examples of JSON schema validation in action and how to describe database objects in JSON schema.